Donna Strugar-Fritsch, BSN, MPA, CCHP

 San Francisco, CA

-Donna holds a master’s degree in public administration from Western Michigan University and a bachelor’s degree in nursing from Michigan State University.
-She is a certified Correctional Health Care Professional, a National Public Health Leadership Institute Fellow, and a licensed registered nurse in Michigan.
+She earned a master’s degree in public administration from Western Michigan University and a bachelor’s degree in nursing from Michigan State University.
+She is a certified Correctional Health Care Professional, a National Public Health Leadership Institute Fellow, and a licensed registered nurse.